eshant-jain/documents/spring_questions.md

 }
 ```

-Q. How did you configure spring with hibernate
 Q. Different BEan Injection Scenarios Possible or not
-can you inject a singleton bean into prototype bean?
+  * can you inject a singleton bean into prototype bean?
-can you inject a singleton bean into singleton bean?
+  * can you inject a singleton bean into singleton bean?
-can you inject a prototype bean into singleton bean?
+  * can you inject a prototype bean into singleton bean?
-can you inject a prototype bean into prototype bean?
+  * can you inject a prototype bean into prototype bean?
+**Ans:**
 >>singleton bean is wired with yet another singleton bean, there is absolutely no problem
 >>Spring core comes out-of-the-box with two scopes: singletons and prototypes.
 Singletons implement the Singleton pattern, meaning there's only a single instance at runtime (in a JVM).
 Spring instantiates them during context creation, caches them in the context, and serves them from the cache when needed (or something like that).
 Prototypes are instantiated each time you access the context to get the bean.